-A bit of a long one today I’m afraid.
-Pertinent because I am starting a new venture (IP3 Partners – please feel free to check out http://www.ip3partners.wordpress.com) with a good friend of mine and what follows is what we’re doing.
-A bt of a diversion away from the usual patent drafting and prosecution tomfoolery, but this, dear friends, is a killer.
+A bit of a long one today I’m afraid, and a diversion from the usual patent drafting and prosecution tomfoolery, but this, dear friends, is a killer.
 Neglect this at your peril, for behind every smiling face there lurks a rotten smell, often hidden until too late and your hard earned wonga vanishes quicker than a Jehova’s Witness after being told “Thanks.
 Thanks and all that, but I’m not really that interested.”

 A company’s IP particularly its patent portfolio, is a key value indicator.
 In any commercial transaction, for example, an M&A transaction, a licensing deal or any round of financing.
 It is important to identify and accurately assess patent quality and value by answering the following questions:

 - Do existing patents and patent applications cover and protect the company’s products, services and research areas?